Delaney Davidson

-Delaney Davidson (born 15 December 1972) is a New Zealand singer-songwriter from Lyttelton, New Zealand.
-He is also known for his musical production and guitar work, being a multi instrumentalist.
-His work extends into graphics, visual art, theatre and film.
-Davidson mainly performs solo with his Ghost Orchestra, but has often played and recorded with different projects.
-Davidson's musical style while incorporating elements of folk, noise, rock and country is firmly rooted in the blues.
+Delaney Davidson (born 15 December 1972) is a singer-songwriter from Lyttelton, New Zealand.
+He is known for his musical production, guitar work, and being a multi-instrumentalist.
+Besides his music, Davidson is also involved in graphics, visual art, theatre, and films.
+He usually performs solo with his Ghost Orchestra but has collaborated with various projects.
+Davidson's musical style is influenced by folk, noise music, rock, and country, while being firmly rooted in the blues.

 Early life and family

 Born in Auckland, Davidson is the son of John William Davidson and Glyn Ellen Abbott.
 He grew up in Christchurch, was educated at the Christchurch Rudolf Steiner School and played in several punk and blues bands, before being expelled from school and moving to Melbourne.

 1993–1999: Early years

 Early musical connections for Davidson were in Melbourne when he began working with Stu Thomas, Nique Needles, in Doghouse, and Brass Bed.
-He also got a taste for macabre performance with Ewan Cameron in Theatre of Hell, and took part in Premeditated Depredation, a freak performance art piece.
+He also got a taste for macabre performance with Ewan Cameron in Theatre of Hell and took part in Premeditated Depredation, a freak performance art piece.
 After six years in Melbourne, he started to turn his attention to country music and solo performance.